Przemysł II: Relations with Brandenburg and Neumark

 In the same year, Przemysł II concluded his first alliance with Duke Mestwin II of Pomerelia.
 At first an ally of the Margraves of Brandenburg, Mestwin II could expel his brother and uncles from Pomerania and became sole ruler in 1271, but shortly after he was defeated and even imprisoned by them; this caused him to cede the province of Gdańsk to Margrave Conrad of Brandenburg in exchange for aid against his foes.
-Despite Mestwin II retaining the feudal sovereignty over the territory, the Brandenburg Margraviate still occupied the main castles and fortresses of the city even after the restoration of Mestwin II in the ducal throne.
-With his knowledge that his forces are too weak against Brandenburg, the Pomeranian Duke decided then to make an alliance with the Greater Poland rulers, Bolesław the Pious (who probably was his first-cousin) (Note: Hedwig, mother of Bolesław the Pious, was probably a daughter of Duke Mestwin I of Pomerelia.) and Przemysł II.
+Despite Mestwin II retaining the feudal sovereignty over the territory, the Brandenburg Margraviate still occupied the main castles and fortresses of the city even after the restoration of Mestwin II to the ducal throne.
+With his knowledge that his forces are too weak against Brandenburg, the Pomeranian Duke decided then to make an alliance with the Greater Poland rulers, Bolesław the Pious (who was probably his first-cousin) (Note: Hedwig, mother of Bolesław the Pious, was probably a daughter of Duke Mestwin I of Pomerelia.) and Przemysł II.

-The Greater Poland-Pomerania alliance ended up in regaining the fortresses in Gdańsk and the complete expulsion of the Brandenburg forces from Pomerania.
+The Greater Poland-Pomerania alliance ended up regaining the fortresses in Gdańsk and the complete expulsion of the Brandenburg forces from Pomerania.
 Although soon after Mestwin II decided to conclude a separate peace with the Margraviate, the alliance with Greater Poland signed in 1272 remained in force.
-The continuous threat of Brandenburg and the uncertainty of the alliance with Mestwin II, caused that Bolesław the Pious began to seek new allies in case of war.
+The continuous threat of Brandenburg and the uncertainty of the alliance with Mestwin II caused Bolesław the Pious to begin to seek new allies in case of war.
 For this purpose, Bolesław decided to seek an agreement with Duke Barnim I of Pomerania.

 First marriage

 As a part of the new alliance with Pomerania, marriage was arranged between Przemysł II and Barnim I's granddaughter Ludgarda, (Note: In contemporary sources, her name is variously recorded as Lucardis, Lucartha or Lukeria.
 See B. Nowacki: Przemysł II, książę wielkopolski, król Polski 1257–1295, Poznań 1995, p.
 54.) daughter of Henry I the Pilgrim, Lord of Mecklenburg and Anastasia of Pomerania.
-Apparently, the young prince was pleased with his young bride, (Note: It is unknown how many years had Ludgarda at the time of the wedding.
+Apparently, the young prince was pleased with his young bride, (Note: It is unknown how many years Ludgarda had at the time of the wedding.
 Based on indirect sources, historians accept that she could be born around 1259 (B. Nowacki: Przemysł II książę wielkopolski, król Polski 1257–1295, Poznań 1995, p.
 54), in 1260 or 1261 (K. Jasiński: Genealogia Piastów wielkopolskich.
 Potomstwo Władysława Odonica, [in:] Nasi Piastowie "Kronika Miasta Poznania", nr 2/95, Poznań 1995, p.
 54), and finally, about 1261 (A. Swieżawski: Przemysł.
 Król Polski, Warsaw 2006, p.
 94).
 In consequence, the Mecklenburg princess would be around 13–15 years at that time.) as stated in the Chronicle of Greater Poland: